Skip to main content

 # Handle result

-if result.isError:
+if result.result.isError:

-print(f"Error: {result.error}")
+print(f"Error: {result.result.content[0].text}")

 else:

-print(f"Success: {result.content}")
+print(f"Success: {result.result.content[0].text}")

 if result.metadata: